vincenzo-vitello/vincenzo-vitello/README.md

 ###

 <p align="left">✨ Started creating bugs in 2021 and worked as frontend dev for a consultant agancy in Milan 'til 2023.  <br>📚 I'm getting back into the game after a year-long break up with coding.
 Currently surfing The Odin Project full stack JS curriculum to get familiar again. <br>🎯 Heading to learn Web Interactions and Animations.
-GSAP and Framer Motion are waiting for me.<br>🎲 Fun fact: I like to nerd on new design trends, books and videogames.
+Rive is waiting for me.<br>🎲 Fun fact: I like to nerd on new design trends, books and videogames.
 I go trekking whenever I can, I'm vegan an advocate for animal rights and climate change. <br> 🛹 And yes, I have a bad, bad thing with skateboards.</p>

 ###